ci-forks/hadron/docs/content/docs/architecture/core-components.md

 **Upstream Alignment**

-Hadron uses unpatched musl from upstream, ensuring:
+Hadron uses musl from upstream, ensuring:

-- No downstream maintenance burden
+- Minimal downstream maintenance burden
 - Direct access to upstream fixes
 - Compatibility with upstream development
-- No vendor-specific modifications
+- Minimal vendor-specific modifications

 ### Compatibility

 musl provides a POSIX-compliant interface and maintains compatibility with most Linux software.
 While some applications may require glibc-specific features, the majority of software works correctly with musl.

-The build system compiles musl from source, ensuring no downstream patches or modifications are applied.
+The build system compiles musl from source.

 ## systemd